Strategic Intervention

 Applied — Project Cogenesis

-The same causal structure that unifies physics yields axioms for any complex system.
-Governance, social organisation, systems engineering, AI alignment—all are process systems, all are subject to the same ontological constraints.
-Project Cogenesis is the community-driven application layer: translating universal process axioms into frameworks for coordination, decision-making, and institutional design.
+Reality is stratified by layers of resolution.
+A pattern that stabilizes at one layer becomes a new interacting unit at the next — fluctuations become particles, particles become atoms, signals become cells, cells become organisms, concepts become institutions.
+The same processual law applies at every stratum.
+Governance, social organisation, systems engineering, AI alignment — all are process systems, all subject to the same ontological constraints.
+Project Cogenesis is the application layer: translating universal process axioms into frameworks for coordination, decision-making, and institutional design.

 IN DEVELOPMENT